memgraph/docs/mage/tutorials/create-a-new-module-cpp.md

 Query modules using the C API must have the `mgp_init_module` & `mgp_shutdown_module` functions.
 The `mgp_init_module` function’s main purpose is to register procedures so that they can be called from openCypher, and with `mgp_shutdown_module` you may reset any global states or release global resources.

-:::info
+:::warning
 WARNING: Exceptions, if thrown, must never leave the scope of your module!
 You should have a top-level exception handler which returns with an error value, and potentially logs the error message as well.
 Exceptions crossing the module boundary may cause all